Disappearance of Pauline Picard: In Cherbourg

 After arriving on 8 May, the Picards immediately traveled to the hospital to see the girl.
 The parents were sure that the girl was their daughter, albeit thinner than she had been, but didn't understand her mutism, why she didn't recognize them, nor why she did not understand the Breton language.
 After two hours with the girl, the Picards began to doubt she was their daughter.
 The public prosecutor urged the family to stay at the hospice for another day, with Le Petit Parisien reporting that the Cherbourgeoise girl was likely not Pauline Picard.
 On 9 May, by which time the father assured the press it was his daughter, the public prosecutor gave the unspeaking girl to the Picard family, who left Cherbourg the next morning.

 Items found with the girl were unidentifiable by the Picards.
-Other discrepancies between Pauline Picard and the foundling came to be explained as amnesia due to posttraumatic stress disorder, assuming the toddler had been abused by her kidnapper; doctors believed that returning her home would help her recover.
+Other discrepancies between Pauline Picard and the foundling came to be explained as amnesia due to post-traumatic stress disorder, assuming the toddler had been abused by her kidnapper; doctors believed that returning her home would help her recover.
 There was no explanation for how Picard traveled to Cherbourg.